turingschool/front-end-curriculum/lessons/module-3/testing-asynchronous-react-rtl.md

 ## The Current State of Things

 Let's assume we have a React application that is fetching data when the `App` component mounts.
-This app is a classic ideabox that holds onto our best future app ideas.
+The app we're thinking about is a classic ideabox that holds onto our best future ideas.
 Pseudocode for a test in this application might look something like:

 ```js
 it('Can view all the ideas when the app loads', () => {